- Headaches are common in people with cancer, but not all headaches feel the same or have the same cause.

 - Location refers to where the pain is occurring, such as over the eyes, in the forehead or temples, at the back of neck, or on one side of the head.

-- Severity refers to the degree of pain, ranging from mild to severe and incapacitating (difficulty moving or speaking).
+- Severity refers to the degree of pain, ranging from mild to severe and incapacitating, which means you have difficulty moving or speaking during the headache.
 Some headaches start with mild pain that gradually becomes more severe.
 In other cases, the severity of the pain remains constant.

 - Quality refers to the type of pain experienced, such as throbbing, stabbing, piercing, pressure, or a dull ache.